DFID’s Private Sector Development Work

 Private sector thinking should be at the heart of DFID’s private sector development work.
 Understanding and learning from the private sector is starting to permeate through the organisation but more can be done to build on its relationships with the private sector.

-As a result of our findings, we have given a rating of Amber-Red.
+As a result of these findings, we have given a marking of Amber-Red.

 Recommendation 1: DFID should clearly define and articulate where it can add most value in private sector development relative to other stakeholders.
 It should be more realistic in its ambitions and the impact it seeks to achieve.